 They also reconstruct other parts of the mouth and perform reconstructive surgery on parts of the mouth that have been damaged by cleft palate, cancer, TMJ, or other jaw problems.
 Additionally, prosthodontists restore dental implants when a patient wants a permanent solution to their missing teeth.
 The biggest difference between a prosthodontist and a general dentist is that a prosthodontist deals with replacing teeth and restoring oral health and function throughout the mouth.
 You should see a prosthodontist if you want to fix temporomandibular problems or disorders, as well as treat sleep disorders or snoring.
 Prosthodontists have advanced training in the field of cosmetic restoration and tooth replacement.

-Some general dentists also receive additional training in particular procedures; however, a prosthodontist is a dental specialist who has received extensive and highly focused training in tooth replacement and restoration.
+General dentists may receive additional training in particular procedures; however, a prosthodontist is a dental specialist who has received extensive and highly focused training in tooth replacement and restoration.

 If you have missing teeth and are interested in having dental implants installed, wearing dentures or partial dentures, or using another type of dental appliance, a prosthodontist has specialized training that can help you restore your smile through cutting-edge dental procedures.
 Prosthodontists specialize in the proper fit and placement of solid or removable crowns, bridges, and dentures.
-But a prosthodontist is often needed when something needs to be rebuilt or replaced, or when you have suffered a traumatic injury through a car accident, sports accident, or fall.
+But they are often needed when something needs to be rebuilt or replaced, or when you have suffered a traumatic injury through a car accident, sports accident, or fall.
 A prosthodontist's greatest ability is to replace teeth and rebuild parts of the mouth that have been damaged by cancer, TMJ, cleft palate, or other problems.